FusionAuth/fusionauth-example-react-sdk/README.md

 ### FusionAuth Setup

+Log into the application UI.

+#### Application

-Create an application:
+Create an Application

+On the OAuth tab:

 1. Make sure the authorization code grant is enabled
 1. Add the following to the authorized redirect URLs for your application: `http://localhost:3000` and `http://localhost`
 1. Add the following to the authorized request origins URLs for your application: `http://localhost:9000` and `http://localhost`
 1. Add the following to the logout URL: `http://localhost:3000`
-1. Configure the application to have Registration required
 1. Record the client Id and secret, you'll use that below

-Register a user:
+On the registration tab:
+1. Make sure self service registration is enabled.

+#### Users

-1. Manage a user
+Create a user if needed.
-1. Click 'add registration'
-1. Add a user registration for the application you just created.

 ### Express Server Setup
 From the `server` directory: